CyVerse-learning-materials/atmosphere_guide/index.rst

       - Atmosphere access is by request only
       - Check or request access: `CyVerse User Portal <https://user.cyverse.org/services/mine>`_
     * - iCommands (Optional)
-      - While you don't have to have iCommands installed, the transfering data section of this guide assumes familiarity with iCommands.
+      - While you don't have to have iCommands installed, the transferring data section of this guide assumes familiarity with iCommands.
 You may wish to complete the iCommands tutorial, and you may wish to install iCommands on a local machine if you want to transfer data from that machine to an